yihui/knitr/README.md

 ## Installation

-You can install the last release from github
+You can install the last release from github:

 ```r
 devtools::install_github("yihui/knitr")